SeongJinAhn/Recommendation/README.md

 # What is 'explicit feedback' and 'implicit feedback'?
 ## Explicit Feedback
-Netflix : star rating for movies
+Netflix : star rating for movies \n
-Facebook : like/un-like
+Facebook : like/un-like \n
-Youtube : thumbs-up/down buttons
+Youtube : thumbs-up/down buttons \n